-Additionally, the Fund's net asset value ("NAV") will not increase or decrease at the same rate as the S&P 500 Index because the Fund's strategy relies upon the performance of the Collateral Portfolio, in addition to the value of the Fund's FLEX Options positions on the S&P 500 Index or corresponding ETF.
+Additionally, the Fund's net asset value ("NAV") will not increase or decrease at the same rate as the S&P 500 Index because the Fund's performance will vary with fluctuations in the performance of the Collateral Portfolio, in addition to the value of the Fund's FLEX Options positions on the S&P 500 Index or corresponding ETF.
 The Fund also incurs fees and expenses when transacting in options contracts.
-While Milliman anticipates that the Fund's NAV will generally move in the same direction as the S&P 500 Index (meaning that the Fund's NAV will generally increase if the S&P 500 Index experiences gains or decrease if the S&P 500 Index experiences losses), the Fund's NAV will not decrease at the same rate as the S&P 500 Index (especially when factoring in the Par Down Rate and the performance of the Collateral Portfolio) and will not increase at the same rate as the S&P 500 Index experiences losses), the Fund's NAV, the cause the Par Down Rate and the performance of the Collateral Portfolio).
+While Milliman anticipates that the Fund's NAV will generally move in the same direction as the S&P 500 Index (meaning that the Fund's NAV will generally increase if the S&P 500 Index experiences gains or decrease if the S&P 500 Index experiences losses), the Fund's NAV will not decrease at the same rate as the S&P 500 Index (especially when factoring in the Par Down Rate and the performance of the Collateral Portfolio) and will not increase at the same rate as the S&P 500 Index (especially when factoring in the Par Up Rate and the performance of the Collateral Portfolio).
 Similarly, the amount of time remaining until the end of the Outcome Period also affects the impact of the Par Down Rate on the Fund's NAV, because the Par Down Rate may not be in full effect prior to the end of the Outcome Period.